 Angular Resolution & LAS: Near-infrared adaptive optics imaging combined with modelling puts the size of Juno at ~240 km.
-To obtain at least five resolution elements across the asteroid, a resolution of ~46 km is required which translates to 32 mas at the distance to Juno of 1.97 AU.
+To obtain at least eight resolution elements across the asteroid, a resolution of ~29 km is required which translates to 20 mas at the distance to Juno of 1.97 AU.
 Multiple resolution elements will reveal variations in brightness temperature over the surface of the asteroid.
-With an angular size of ~0.17", Juno is smaller than the Maximum Recoverable Scale of 0.34" with the most extended configuration available in Cycle 4 (see ALMA Technical Handbook, Chapter 7), and so all relevant size-scales will be recovered.
+With an angular size of ~0.17", Juno is smaller than the Maximum Recoverable Scale of 0.21" with the most extended configuration available in Cycle 5 (see ALMA Technical Handbook, Chapter 7), and so all relevant size-scales will be recovered.

 Continuum Sensitivity: Juno has a single-dish flux density of 240 mJy at 250 GHz.
-At a resolution of 32 mas, there are ~25 synthesized ALMA beams across the 240 km (i.e. 168 mas) wide asteroid.
-Thus the sensitivity achieved per beam will be 240 mJy / 25 beams = 9.6 mJy/beam.
-The sensitivity required to reach a signal-to-noise ratio of 100 is then 9.6 mJy/beam /100 ~ 0.1 mJy/beam.
-With a bandwidth of 7.5 GHz, dual polarization, and 40 antennas, this can be achieved in under 2 minutes of on-source integration time (but with approximately 20 minutes of overhead).
+At a resolution of 20 mas, there are ~64 synthesized ALMA beams across the 240 km (i.e. 168 mas) wide asteroid.
+Thus the flux density per beam will be

+240 mJy / 64 beams = 3.8 mJy/beam.
+The sensitivity required to reach a signal-to-noise ratio of 100 is then 3.8 mJy/beam /100 ~ 38 $\mu$ Jy/beam.
+With a bandwidth of 7.5 GHz, dual polarization, and 43 antennas, this can be achieved in 12 minutes of on-source integration time (but with approximately 33 minutes of overhead).

 Observing Time: Juno's known rotation period is approximately 7.2 hours.
 Sampling at least epochs of the orbital period should allow a detailed model of the 3D shape of the asteroid.
-These 10 epochs do not necessarily need to be observed contiguously (and indeed contiguous observations longer than 2-3 hours are not permitted in Cycle 4; see the Proposer's Guide
+These 10 epochs do not necessarily need to be observed contiguously, and indeed contiguous observations longer than 2-3 hours are not permitted in Cycle 5 (see the Proposer's Guide

-Appendix A.10) and can be scheduled over several days, using the Time Constraint feature in the OT.
+Appendix A.10), and can be scheduled over several days using the Time Constraint feature in the OT.